 - Consider and connect with agricultural-related studies at the university level while being exposed to and exploring future careers in agriculture.

 Events & Deadlines

 - November 15: Initial Coach/Team Registration

-Science of Agriculture coaches must complete the registration form on the 4-H Science of Agriculture page on iGrow (link coming soon), where they identify the following: coaches name and contact info, counties represented on the team, the number of youth on the team.
+Science of Agriculture coaches must complete the registration form on the 4-H Science of Agriculture page on iGrow (below), where they identify the following: coaches name and contact info, counties represented on the team, the number of youth on the team.
 Each Science of Agriculture team will be required to pay $100 registration fee at check in for the state event.
 The fees covers the cost of food, lodging, workshop materials, and tours for all Science of Agriculture team members and a coach.
 Additional chaperones and coaches will be required to pay $50 fee.

 - March/April: Regional Events

 Regional events: Teams will be required to participate at one regional event.
 The events will serve as a practice for teams to give their presentation in front of a panel of judges and receive feedback to aid in preparation for the state contest.
 Teams must participate at the regional event in order to progress to the state contest.
 The dates and locations of the regional events are to be determined.